MillionConcepts/lhorizon/readme.md

 ### purpose

 `lhorizon` helps you find things in the Solar System.
-It is built around a thick Python wrapper for the Jet Propulsion Laboratory (JPL) [Horizons](https://ssd.jpl.nasa.gov/?horizons) service. _Horizons_, provided by JPL's Solar System Dynamics Group (SSD), is one of the only sources in the world that offers no-assembly-required high-precision data on the relative positions and velocities of almost every known body in the Solar System.
-`lhorizon` offers tools to query _Horizons_ for data, parse its responses into useful Python objects, and smoothly incorporate them into bulk calculation and transformation workflows.
+It is built around a thick Python wrapper for the Jet Propulsion Laboratory (JPL) [Horizons](https://ssd.jpl.nasa.gov/?horizons) service, supplemented by some uses of the SPICE toolkit. _Horizons_, provided by JPL's Solar System Dynamics Group (SSD), is one of the only sources in the world that offers no-assembly-required high-precision data on the relative positions and velocities of almost every known body in the Solar System. `lhorizon` offers tools to query _Horizons_ for data, parse its responses into useful Python objects, and smoothly incorporate them into bulk calculation and transformation workflows.

 If you would a quick overview of major package functionality, [you can try these example Notebooks on Binder.](https://mybinder.org/v2/gh/MillionConcepts/lhorizon/main?filepath=examples)